ENES-246DigitalElectronics/ENES247/lab2-7segDisplayofAdders/README.md.md

 This circuit has nothing to do with choosing which of the 8 segments are being used.
 Another circuit is going to have to do that.
 But we need to turn them off in order to test this circuit.

-The obvious solution in verilog:
+The obvious solution in verilog doesn't use constants:

 ![1549306426198](1549306426198.png)